rlbernardo/rlbernardo/README.md

 # 👋 Hello World! 🌍

-Hi! :v: My name is Roberta, I'm 26 years old and I live in the state of Santa Catarina/Brazil.
+Hi! :v: My name is Roberta, I'm 27 years old and I live in the state of Santa Catarina/Brazil.

-In February/2022 I decided to migrate and specialize as a backend developer.
+In February/2022 I decided to migrate and specialize as a fullstack developer.

-- Currently studying computer science at Descomplica(1st semester).
+- Currently studying computer science at Descomplica(2nd semester).
 - Bootcamps by IGTI.
-- General courses by Udemy and Alura.
+- General courses by Udemy, Origamid and Alura.

 ---